Community Counselling Grants

 Public Statement on Community Counselling Quality Enhancement Funds

-BACKGROUND: $1,000,000 of the total $10M investment was earmarked for quality enhancement initiatives in years two and three.
-Quality enhancement funds 1) supported grantees to make one-time investments in quality enhancements for their counselling program, staff, and clients beyond the life of the grant; and 2) ensured funds were available to support sector-wide quality enhancement initiatives.
-Initiatives included micro-grants, the Support to Practice supervision training developed in collaboration with the Federation of Community Social Services of BC, a virtual teleconferencing platform developed with Metis Nation BC, and regular grantee network meetings.
+$1M of the total initial $10M investment was earmarked for quality enhancement initiatives in 2020-2021 and 2021-2022.
+Quality enhancement funds supported grantees to make one-time investments in quality enhancements for their counselling program, staff, and clients beyond the life of the grant.
+They also ensured funds were available to support sector-wide quality enhancement initiatives.

 Contact